macadmins/ddm_infra/README.md

 #  nanoMDM/kmfddm Docker Examples

 #### Prerequisties
-- A domain which you can configure DNS on
+- Domain which you can configure DNS on
-- A dedicated host with docker running on it (or one that doesn't use ports 443/80/8080)
+- Dedicated host with docker running on it (or one that doesn't use ports 443/80/8080)
+- Valid APNS cert (See: https://github.com/micromdm/micromdm/blob/main/docs/user-guide/quickstart.md#configure-an-apns-certificate)

 #### Quickstart